pyqtgraph/pyqtgraph/CODE_OF_CONDUCT.md

 ## Where does this code of conduct apply

-This Code of Conduct applies within all online community spaces, official organized meetups, and when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies within all online community spaces, official organized meetups, and when an individual is officially representing the community in public spaces, online or offline.

 ## What to do in case of violations